Six Super Scenic Places to Fly a Kite

 Where: Silver Lake Boulevard

 Insider Tips: Dubbed by locals as LA’s version of NYC’s Central Park, Silver Lake Meadow is a lush and expansive grassy field that’s a breath of fresh air in an urban jungle.
-Signs posted in Silver Lake Meadow suggest that “bare feet are welcome.”
+Signs posted in Silver Lake Meadow let you know that “bare feet are welcome.”
 Kids will love running across the grass as it tickles their toes, with the hope of catching enough wind to make their kites soar in this often breezy locale.
 Take a blanket and pack a picnic because you will definitely want to linger in this peaceful setting that offers a serene respite from city life.
+(However, the one thing this park doesn’t have is potty’s, so go before you go!)

 Korean Bell of Friendship and Bell Pavilion